JorisJoBo/treedentifier/readme.md

 ```
 python coordinate-filter.py dominant_trees.csv
 ```
-Please note: it is necessary to provide the dominant_trees csv file as an argument.
+Please note: it is necessary to provide the 'dominant_trees.csv' file as an argument.

 ## Contributing
 ### Testing